 Effect: The City's financial statements would not have been fairly stated in all material respects without capital asset adjustments.
 Furthermore, capital asset disposals may not be accounted for in the correct period without performing physical inventories of capital assets.
-The lack of policies and procedures over the use and tracking of significant assets may create opportunities for misappropriations.
+The lack of policies and procedures over the use and tracking of assets may create opportunities for misappropriations, including the misuse of city resources.